Chardonnay: With food

 Due to the wide range of styles, Chardonnay has the potential to be paired with a diverse spectrum of food types.
 It is most commonly paired with roast chicken and other white meats such as turkey.
-Heavily oak influenced Chardonnays do not pair well with more delicate fish and seafood dish.
+Heavily-oak-influenced Chardonnays do not pair well with more delicate fish and seafood dishes.
 Instead, those wines tend to go better with smoked fish, spicy southeast Asian cuisine, garlic and guacamole dips.
 The regional influences of Chardonnay can help it pair with different food styles.
 Chardonnays from Washington, which is characterized by maintaining more acidity, tend to pair well with tomato-based dishes and items featuring sweet onions.
 Older, more mellow Chardonnays are often paired with more "earthy" dishes like mushroom soup and aged cheese.

 Popularity and backlash

 Chardonnay long had a reputation as one of France's great white wines, but due to the dominance of geographical labeling, the fact that Chardonnay was the grape behind white Burgundy was not widely known by the wine-drinking public.
 The success of California and new world Chardonnays, partly encouraged by the Californian showing at the Judgment of Paris wine tasting, brought varietal wine labeling to more prominence and the easy to pronounce Chardonnay grape was one of the largest beneficiaries.
 In the late 1980s, a sort of "Chardonnay-mania" developed as wine regions (particularly new and developing ones) dramatically increased their planting of the grape to meet the worldwide demand.

 As more vineyards responded with massive new plantings of the variety, they found that fashions were changing again.
 The market was drinking more red wine, and there was a backlash against heavy, oaky, New World Chardonnays in favor of lighter wines such as Pinot grigio.
 There was a new fashion, "ABC" – Anything But Chardonnay, identified by Frank Prial in 1995.
 Another reason for the backlash was that Chardonnay was seen as a symbol of the globalization of wine, in which local grape varieties were grubbed up in favor of the big names demanded by international markets.
 Oz Clarke described a view of Chardonnay as "the ruthless coloniser and destroyer of the world's vineyards and the world's palates."
 The criticism was centered on the habits of winemakers to pull out or give up on local varieties in order to plant more Chardonnay which offered potentially more income but lack the uniqueness and character of local varieties.
 Examples of this occurred in south Italy and Spain when ancient Negroamaro, Primitivo, Grenache and Mataro vineyards were ripped up in favor of new Chardonnay plantings.

 Chardonnay became very fashionable in the 1990s, as the stereotypical drink of young urban women of the Bridget Jones generation.

-By 2002, the association of chardonnay with suburban, unsophisticated tastes was being explored in Australian TV show Kath & Kim, where lower middle class characters mispronounce the varietal as 'kardonnay'.
+By 2002, the association of Chardonnay with suburban, unsophisticated tastes was being explored in Australian TV show Kath & Kim, where lower middle class characters mispronounce the varietal as "kardonnay".

 Despite the backlash, Chardonnay remains very popular.
-In 2004 Chardonnay was estimated to be the world's 6th most widely grown grape variety, covering 179300 ha.
+In 2004, Chardonnay was estimated to be the world's 6th most widely grown grape variety, covering 179300 ha.